awsdocs/aws-auto-scaling-user-guide/doc_source/aws-auto-scaling-service-linked-roles.md

 ## Create the service\-linked role \(automatic\)<a name="create-service-linked-role-automatic"></a>

 You don't need to manually create the **AWSServiceRoleForAutoScalingPlans\_EC2AutoScaling** role\.
-AWS Auto Scaling creates this role for you when you create a scaling plan in your account and enable predictive scaling\.
+AWS creates this role for you when you create a scaling plan in your account and enable predictive scaling\.

-For AWS Auto Scaling to create a service\-linked role on your behalf, you must have the required permissions\.
+For AWS to create a service\-linked role on your behalf, you must have the required permissions\.
 For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

 ## Create the service\-linked role \(manual\)<a name="create-service-linked-role-manual"></a>